-In the fall, the foliage will provide a beautiful splash of color in your garden as it turns vivid shades of oranges, reds and yellows.
+It grows to only 25 feet tall.
+So its compact size, delicate look, and slow growth rate mean the Korean maple can work as an ornamental tree in a container for several years.
+In the fall, the foliage will provide a beautiful splash of color in your garden as it turns vivid shades of oranges, reds, and yellows.
+Plant your Korean maple seedlings or juvenile trees in the fall.

 |Botanical Name||Acer pseudosieboldianum|